 (6) Denial or Termination of Authorization.
 Parents aggrieved by DTA's denial or termination of a child care referral may pursue their grievance through the DTA Fair Hearing Process.

 (7) Continuity of Care.
-Parent(s) seeking to continue eligibility upon the end of the family's DTA-related child care program authorization or termination of transitional TAFDC care may continue to receive child care financial assistance through the income eligible child care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04.
+Parent(s) seeking to continue eligibility upon the end of the family's DTA-related child care program authorization or termination of transitional TAFDC or SNAP care may continue to receive child care financial assistance through the income eligible child care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04.

 606 CMR 10.06